-Investing in P2P lending can be less risky and less volatile than the stock market, and especially crypto!
-For example, the US Stock Market went down 53% during the financial crisis in 2008, and peer lending investors lost 3% over the same period! 📈
+Investing in P2P lending can be less risky and less volatile than the stock market, especially crypto!
+For example, the US Stock Market went down 53% during the financial crisis in 2008, and peer lending investors lost 3% over the same period! ?

 ❗ Fact 4

-Popular loans are fully funded within 30 seconds!
+Popular P2P loans are fully funded within 30 seconds!
 New loans are made available to investors multiple times every day, but there is so much competition for the greatest return so they quickly disappear!
-At SAVI, we’re solving this and much more for you. 🙌
+At SAVI, we’re solving this and much more for you. ?

 ❗ Fact 5

-Once again, diversification is the most neutral strategy you can use, you can learn more about it here, or you can start diversifying on all those platforms above.
+Once again, diversification is the most neutral strategy you can use, you can learn more about it here or start diversifying on all those platforms above.
 Creating an account is easy, but going through all the options you have takes time.
-Would you take the time and take your savings into your hands!
+Would you take the time and take your savings into your hands?

 Join the SAVI community and be the first to know how to optimise your money and become the CEO of your life!